 Category Settings Scenario Editor The SC_004_B2B_SIPv4_T1_MakeCall_from_Cloud_w_Registration test scenario comprises a basic call originating sequence on the second channel, and a call terminating sequence on the third channel.
 Before receiving the call, terminating endpoints first execute a registration with the Registrar-emulated server.
 The first channel function flow, linked to the Registrar activity, responds to incoming registration requests sent by endpoints emulated by the Receive_Call activity.
-Execution Settings For each signaling channel, a unique (IP, port, phone) tuple is generated using the following Channel Mapping settings: • IP: Use Consecutive values (per port) • TCP/UDP/TLS port: Use same value • Phone: Use consecutive values (per port) Dial Plan The Receive_Call activity is configured as destination activity.
+Execution Settings For each signaling channel, a unique (IP, port, phone) tuple is generated by using the following Channel Mapping settings: IP: Use Consecutive values (per port) TCP/UDP/TLS port: Use same value Phone: Use consecutive values (per port) Dial Plan The Receive_Call activity is configured as destination activity.
 SIP Settings The SIP port has the default setting [5060-]; only the first value of the series is used because of the TCP/UDP/TLS port =Use same value setting from the Execution Settings page.
-Cloud SIP Settings This activity is assigned to VoIPSIPCloud1.
-Two emulated servers defined in the cloud, $sip\server1$ and $sip\server2$ , are configured with Use Server (servers are included in the initial messages path) and Keep in Route (servers remain in the subsequent messages path) options selected.
+Cloud SIP Settings Make_Call is assigned to VoIPSIPCloud1, which emulates two SIP Proxy servers, both configured with Use Server (servers are included in the initial messages path) and Keep in Route (servers remain in the subsequent messages path) options selected.
 Codec Settings The default codec settings are used.

-RTP Settings The Enable media on this activity option is not selected.
+Category Settings RTP Settings The Enable media on this activity option is not selected.
 Other Settings The IP version preference is set to IPv4, and the VoIP_IPAddress0 variable is initialized to a range of IP addresses that are assigned to endpoints emulated by Receive_Call activity.
 The variable is used on the Send INVITE script function to specify the call destination.

 Note: Receive\Call uses the same settings as Make\Call, except for the Dial Plan page, which does not need to specify a destination activity.
-Also, Receive\Call does not use SIP cloud emulation.
+In addition, Receive\Call does not use SIP cloud emulation.